Carlmundo/W2-Plus/README.md

 - Improved Frontend clarity and DPI scaling
 - Supports more text characters from other languages
 - Fixed the water selection in the frontend (via [fkWaterFix](https://github.com/Dawid8plc/fkWaterFix))
-- Updated the Soundbank Editor with a working version
+- Updated the Soundbank Editor with a working version, new translations and added the missing sound (Hurry.wav)
 - Portuguese soundbank
 - Automatically sets the graphics to their maximum level
 - Includes changes from the last official patch (v1.05)
+- Detects and fixes issues with DirectPlay (via [DirectPlayRegSetup](https://github.com/Carlmundo/DirectPlayRegSetup))
+- Additional menu options and frontend fixes (via [fkSettings](https://github.com/Dawid8plc/fkSettings))
 - Checks for updates when the game starts

 ## Join the Community